-If you run into issues of a more personal nature, that you would like to share with a professional in confidence, Karen van den Berg is here for you as part of the on-campus support.
+If you run into issues of a more personal nature, that you would like to share with a professional in confidence, contact the Counseling Team.
+Jessie Hillebrand is part of the on-campus support specialized in counseling.
 If you are struggling with a decision you need to make, feeling down, stressed, or overwhelmed, while at UCR then you are welcome to make contact.

 Activities range from providing lunchtime meditation sessions to organizing get-away beach walks, awareness campaigns such as on ‘consent’, or ensuring that information is readily available for students so that they know where to go for what help.

-The Well-being Team can be contacted at email@example.com.
+The Well-Being Team can be contacted at email@example.com.
 The members include: